How To Follow A Vegan Ketogenic Diet

 Coconut Flour Keto Donut Holes

-Rich, satisfying, ketogenic, vegan.
+Rich, satisfying, and tasty meal replacement or a snack on a vegan ketogenic diet.
 What more could you ask for?

 Switch out the butter with coconut oil or cocoa butter and you’ve got yourself a delicious cookie.

 Ice cream can be vegan, ketogenic, and delicious.
 Start with full fat coconut milk and build from there, add in berries, vanilla flavoring, or cacao powder and stevia to taste.
 After a quick freeze, all you have to do is throw it in the blender and there you have it.
 Pure simplicity.

 Following a ketogenic diet correctly, you should have very little cravings for snack foods.
 Sometimes a snack can be satisfying, I get it.
 I have some recipes for that that are both ketogenic and vegan friendly.

 One of my go-to combinations are Homemade Keto Crackers with Lemon Creamy Superfood Guacamole.
 This combination satisfies the desire for a salty and crunchy snack while effectively satisfying hunger.
 Keto crackers and these keto chips also go well with this cashew artichoke dip or our coconut keto ranch dressing.

 While some people respond well to a plant-based diet, many people simply do not.
 If you are someone who has been following a plant-based diet, have taken the extra precautions to make up for any possible nutrient deficiencies, and are struggling to overcome any kind of chronic health conditions, you may consider adding in specific animal-based foods.